Virtual-Coffee/VC-Community-Docs/coffee-table-groups/coffee-table-groups.md

 ## Virtual Coffee Book Club

-### Leader: Tom
+### Leader: Tom Cudd

 Read, study, and discuss 2-3 books each year with fellow VC readers.
 Use the questions in the GitHub discussions to go at your own pace for any past books.
 Feel free to gather a group of friends and start your own read through for a book.
 Just join the #book-club slack channel!

 ## Frontend Friday Folks

-### Frequency: Every Friday
+### Frequency: Fridays and Saturdays

-### Leader: Jörn Bernhardt
+### Leader: <br> Fridays: Jörn Bernhardt | Saturdays: Aishwarya Mali

-Every Friday we're working on a puzzle at CSSBattle.dev.
-We're taking over the Co-Working-Room during this time.
+We first started Frontend Friday Folks every Friday.
+But now, we also have a session on Saturdays: Savvy Saturday Stylers Slaying CSSBattle!
+We work on a puzzle at [CSSBattle](https://cssbattle.dev/), and we're taking over the `#co-working-room` channel during this time.
 Feel free to join us and learn more about CSS!

 ## Feelings Friday

-### Frequency: Every Friday
+### Frequency: Fridays

 ### Leader: Ethan Freire